koopjs/koop/packages/winnow/README.md

   aggregates: Object // Describes the set of aggregations to perform on fields
   groupBy: Array // Set of fields for grouping statistics
-  order: Array // Set of fields or aggregates by which to order results }
+  order: Array // Set of fields or aggregates by which to order results
+  projection: Number || String // An EPSG code, an OGC WKT or an ESRI WKT used to convert geometry }
 winnow.query(features, options)
 // Returns the set of features that match the query